rchin75/test-objects/README.md

 The goal of this Vue JS project is to test reactivity of an hierarchical object model using the Vue Composition API.

 Will the UI react to changes in an object several levels deep?
+Will it react to changes in arrays of sub-objects?

 GitHub: https://github.com/rchin75/test-objects